 Paint the bottom half of the vase with acrylic paint in Orange Red.
 Add painters tape to create a straight line.
-Draw the line using Black acrylic paint between the top and bottom color.
+Draw the line using Black acrylic paint between the top and bottom colors.

 Draw triangles on the bottom and then draw triangles upside down.
 Draw another thick line in Black acrylic paint.
-Paint slanted triangles in between the upside down ones.
+Paint slanted triangles in between the upside-down ones.
 Draw another thick line on top of the triangles.